Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Questions

 Given such an $\hat r$, Proposition~\ref{prop:central_ext} produces an HHG structure $\s$ on $E$ that is $\s$--translation discrete provided $G$ admits one.
 In light of \cite{abbottngsprianoguptapetyt:hierarchically}, where special consideration is given to hierarchically hyperbolic groups coarsely having a $\Z$ factor, one can also ask:

-\begin{question} Let $E$ be a hierarchically hyperbolic group quasi-isometric to $\Z\times A$, with $A$ an unbounded space, one of whose asymptotic cones has a cut-point.
-Must $E$ contain a finite-index subgroup $E'$ and a infinite-order element $t\in E'$ such that $t$ is central in $E'$ and $E'/\langle t\rangle$ is a hierarchically hyperbolic group? \end{question}
+\begin{question} Let $E$ be an HHG quasi-isometric to $\Z\times A$, where $A$ is an unbounded space with an asymptotic cone that has a cut-point.
+Must $E$ contain a finite-index subgroup $E'$ and a infinite-order element $t\in E'$ such that $t$ is central in $E'$ and $E'/\langle t\rangle$ is an HHG? \end{question}

 A positive answer would show that, to strengthen the results in \cite{abbottngsprianoguptapetyt:hierarchically}, $\s$--translation discreteness is most interesting for central extensions.